bharathsudharsan/CNN_on_MCU/README.md

 ![alt text](https://github.com/bharathsudharsan/CNN_on_MCU/blob/main/Int_with_float_quantization_results.png)

 Here we quantized the original CNN's Float32 weights and activations to Float16 values.
-Users can use this **Float16 quantization** when they want to achieve reasonable compression rates (we obtain approx. 6x compression), without loss of precision (we experience only 0.01 % loss in accuracy).
+Users can use this **Float16 quantization** when they want to achieve reasonable compression rates (we obtain approx. 6x compression) without loss of precision (we experience only 0.01 % loss in accuracy).
 Also, Float16 models run on small CPUs without modification.
 In below Figure e, we show the Float16 quantized model's architecture, inference time, and size changes.

 ![alt text](https://github.com/bharathsudharsan/CNN_on_MCU/blob/main/float16_quantization_results.png)